hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To qualify them for the ball or stage;
 >
-> Tho' they've no talent to fulfil the task
+> Though they've no talent to fulfil the task
 >
 > They undertake, yet they great premiums ask;
 >